uzairarif5/studyNotes/README.md

 ## Updates:

-update 16.1:
+update 16.1 - 16.2:
-- github pages is no longer used, now the website is hosted on Vercel.
+- Github pages is no longer used, now the website is hosted on Vercel.

 update 15.7:
 - Added code was excluding private files, and made changes to `calculus.js` and `number_theory.js`.
 Also added `manim.js`.